the-candy-shop/co-bots-monorepo/packages/co-bots-contracts/README.md

 This package contains all the contracts for the Co-Bots project.

-The deployment process requires the `palettes` to be encoded as bytes and consequently expects a specific palette file located at `utils/constants:PALETTES_ENCODED_FILE`.
+The deployment process expects a specific palette file located at `utils/constants:PALETTES_FILE`.

-To generate this file:

-1. make sure to have all the artifacts from the `image-processing` package
-2. run `npx hardhat encode-palettes` (see the [encode-palettes](./tasks/encodePalettes.ts) task)
+This file is a serialized version of the traits.
+See the renderer libs for more details.